 Board members are elected at large for four year terms.
 A member may serve unlimited consecutive terms.
 Officers serve a term of one year, and may be re-elected.
 The Board sets meeting dates in January for the entire calendar year.

 Generally, the Board meets on the first and third Tuesday of each month.
-Meetings are usually held in the Amity Elementary Professional Development Center.
+Meetings are usually held in the Holmes Building Professional Development Center.
 Board work sessions are typically the first Tuesday, and held at 4:30 PM.
 Regular Board Meetings are typically the third Tuesday and held at 6:30 PM.
 Dates and places for Board meetings are listed on the website and announced in the newspapers.
 The public is welcome.
 View meeting schedule here.

 Public comment during meetings

 We welcome comments and questions at Board Meetings.
 Public participants must be residents of the District or Deer Park City Schools staff, and have a legitimate interest in the action of the Board.
 This is the time when members of the public may direct concerns, suggestions, questions, or comments to the Board under the section of the agenda identified as "Community Input".

 In general, the Board oversees district-wide issues and policies.
 If you have individual concerns about a specific situation or student, it's best to first talk with the teacher, building principal, or school administrator.
 Our district's goal is to work together with parents to resolve issues quickly, and staff members closest to the situation are better able to do so.